Odeon Tottenham Court Road

 No one has favorited this theater yet

+Located at the corner of Tottenham Court Road and Grafton Way.
 This huge cinema (the third largest in London’s West End after the Empire Theatre and Dominion Theatre)) opened on 10th February 1936 as the Paramount Theatre.
 It was also the third cinema in London’s West End to be built and operated by Paramount Pictures Corporation of America (they also had the Plaza Theatre and the Carlton Theatre).
+The opening films were “Millions in the Air” starring John Howard and “The Return of Peter Grimm” starring Lionel Barrymore, plus a stage show “Dazzle”.

 The architects of the Paramount Theatre were Frank Verity and Sam Beverly.
 Seating was provided for 1,676 in the stalls and 892 in the circle.
 It was equipped with a Compton 4 Manual/12 Ranks theatre organ (opened by Reginald Foort) and stage shows were presented in the early years.
-It also had a 130 seat cafe and an adjacent Paramount Ballroom.
+The stage was 25 feet deep and there were twelve dressing rooms.
+It also had a 130-seat cafe and an adjacent Paramount Ballroom.

-This Paramount Theatre was in a second batch of the company’s UK theatres that were purchased by Odeon Theatres in July 1942.
+This Paramount Theatre was in a second batch of the company’s UK theatres that were purchased by the Oscar Deutsch chain of Odeon Theatres Ltd. in July 1942.
 It was re-named Odeon in November 1946.

 The adjacent Paramount Court apartment block and basement ballroom designed by Verity and Beverly a few months after the Paramount Theatre remain in use today.